Muhibu/Spatial_Analysis_COVID-19/README.md

 # 3 months Internship (M1-2020): MSc.
-Environnemental hazards and Risks management
+Environnemental hazards and Risks management (UMR 7300 ESPACE, Nice)
 Spatial and Temporal comparison of the dynamics of COVID-19 pandemic in relation with public health measures
 -----------------------
 Description of the Project: